-The format addresses four themes by:
+The format addresses three themes by:

 The individual topics are modular and include innovative learning materials.
 Interactive methods allow a stimulating transfer of knowledge and skills in dealing with misinformation and conspiracy theories.
 The approach enables socio-emotional learning and strengthens the resilience and ambiguity tolerance of the participants.

 Young adults are trained to conduct the workshops.
 The transgenerational approach offers an innovative exchange format for joint learning and a change of perspective.
 The workshops are tailored to the target groups and their needs.

 Goals and Results

 By the end of the project in 2024, 50 workshops aimed to be held throughout Germany, with at least 800 parents and 200 teachers aiming to be reached.
 Teachers nationwide will receive training that is easily accessible and tailored to their needs and 20 young adults will be trained as facilitators for the workshops.

 The workshop materials will be available for educational staff to be downloaded free of charge.

 The project is accompanied by a social media campaign.

 Parents of all educational backgrounds, teachers from all disciplines and school types as well as pedagogical professionals can participate in the free workshops.